MarlyKhoury/AutoGo/README.md

 <img src="./readme/title2.svg" id='philosophy'/>

 > AutoGo is a carpooling app built to help people share rides.
 AutoGo is built on the principle of less cars, less costs and less pollution.
 Indeed, AutoGo encourages users to carpool, meet new people and share the cost all while staying comfortable and safe.
+So the next time you find yourself needing a ride, or wanting to share your ride cost with others, get on AutoGo.
 >
 > There are 2 options that AutoGo provides: Create a ride and Book a ride.